 Off-Season Trekking

-The least two ideal times for trekking in the Manaslu region are either monsoon or winter.
+The two least ideal times for trekking in the Manaslu region are the monsoon and winter.
 The winter season brings immense cold, harsh temperatures, and dynamic weather.
 The weather changes quickly from hot, sunny days to blistering winds to cold, snowy nights.
 During winter, the temperature of the Manaslu Circuit falls well below the freezing point.
 During the season, temperatures range from 5°C to 15°C in the daytime and can drop to -5°C at lower elevations.
-Likewise, Daytime temperatures range from -10°C to 5°C, and nighttime drops to -20°C or low at higher action.
+Likewise, Daytime temperatures range from -10°C to 5°C, and nighttime drops to -20°C or lower at higher altitudes.

-On the other hand, during monsoon season, rainfall is relentless at lower altitudes.
+On the other hand, during the monsoon season, rainfall is relentless at lower altitudes.
 Constant mild to heavy rainfall makes trekking trails wet, slippery, and full of insects and leeches.
-Nepal has a higher chance of floods and landslides during monsoon season, so be careful if you are even considering trekking now.
-Yet, trekkers are pleasant during the time, ranging from 15°C to 25°C during the day and 5°C to 10°C at night, even at higher altitudes.
+Nepal has a higher chance of floods and landslides during the monsoon season, so be careful if you are even considering trekking during this time.
+Yet, temperatures are pleasant during the time, ranging from 15°C to 25°C during the day and 5°C to 10°C at night.

 Off-season trekking for the Manaslu Circuit.